yangzhou12/BenchX/README.md

 * [REFERS](https://github.com/funnyzhou/REFERS): "Generalized Radiograph Representation Learning via Cross-Supervision Between Images and Free-Text Radiology Reports" [[Official]](checkpoints/official) [[Ours]](checkpoints/pretrained)

 </details>

+We pre-train 8 MedVLP models on the same training set from [MIMIC-CXR](https://www.physionet.org/content/mimic-cxr-jpg/2.1.0/), and will release our pre-trained checkpoints.
+Since the labels for training [MedCLIP](https://github.com/RyanWangZf/MedCLIP) are not public avaliable, we use its offitial checkpoints for evaluation.

+For segmentation, please run the scripts in ['preprocess/model_converters'](preprocess/model_converters) to convert keys in MedVLP models to MMSegmentation style.

 ## Fine-Tuning & Evaluation